• Skip to primary navigation

 Instructions

 1. Combine almond butter, protein powder, maple syrup, coconut flour, shredded coconut, vanilla extract, and salt in a bowl.
 Mix together until dough forms.
-(If your dough isn’t sticky enough, add an extra 2 tablespoon maple syrup.
+(If your dough isn’t sticky enough, add an extra 2 tbsp maple syrup.
 The amount needed may vary depending on the brand of almond butter and protein powder.)

 2. Line a square baking dish with parchment paper.
 Firmly press the dough across the bottom of the dish.